-In the audit plan, the Board establishes its priority audit issues, on which it should focus in audits, taking into full consideration the scale and content of the budgets of auditees, measures, projects and programs, the situations of internal control, the previous audits and results, etc. In doing so, the Board will conduct cross-cutting audits on policies jointly executed by several ministries and agencies and cases commonly related with several ministries and agencies.
+In the audit plan, the Board establishes its priority audit issues, on which it should focus in audits, taking into full consideration the scale and content of the budgets of auditees, programs and projects, the situations of internal control, the previous audits and results, etc. In doing so, the Board will conduct cross-cutting audits on programs jointly executed by several ministries and agencies and cases commonly related with several ministries and agencies.